 - A combination of academic qualifications and relevant skills and knowledge acquired through work or professional experience that is deemed equivalent to the above.

 - International applicants must demonstrate that they have equivalent academic qualifications and experience.
 Click here for your country's equivalent academic entry requirements.

-Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the AIC Director, Learning and Teaching who will approve the final selection.
+Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the OPAIC Head of Department, who will approve the final selection.

 Pathways into this programme

 You may have completed an undergraduate degree in a different discipline and be working in a management role.
 There are no specific foundation/bridging programmes in applied management for this qualification.
 Where English proficiency does not meet the required IELTS level, you may pathway to this qualification by completing the New Zealand Certificate in English Language (Level 5) which is available at Otago Polytechnic.

 You will be expected to spend about 38 hours per week (or 300 hours per study block) on your course work.
 This includes both scheduled class time and self-directed study.
 Some of these hours may be spent in a workplace gaining hands-on experience and developing important industry and business connections.

 The Master of Applied Management has three pathway options.